npoladian/SpatialDataCapture/README.md

-# Interactive Visualization of Cultural Dataset | CASA, UCL
+# Interactive Visualization of Cultural Dataset: MoMA’s Collection | CASA, UCL

 ## **Project Overview**
 This repository contains the notebooks and further web development components that were used to build an interactive spatial web platform for Spatial Data Capture module at CASA, UCL.